Diet and exercise as the key to success

 Regular exercise

-It doesn't always have to be the classic walk to get your four-legged friend out and about.
-There are endless possibilities to keep your dog - and as a great side effect yourself - fit.
+It doesn't always have to be the classic walk that gives your four-legged friend a run.
+There are endless ways to keep your dog - and as a great side effect, yourself - fit.

 Try something new